U.S. will not let Iran buy arms when U.N. embargo ends: Pompeo

 “We are urging our E3 partners to take action.
 This is within their capacity to do,” he added, referring to Britain, France and Germany, each of which has the ability to force the “snapback” of all U.N. sanctions on Iran - including the conventional arms embargo - lifted under the nuclear deal.

+“The U.N.
+Security Council Resolution 2231 is very clear.
+We don’t have to declare ourselves as a participant...It’s there in the language...It’s unambigious and the rights that accrue to participants in the UN Security Council resolution are fully available to all those participants,” he said.

+Some U.N. diplomats said that while legal opinions on whether the United States could do this were split, ultimately it would be up to council members to decide whether to accept a U.S. complaint of “significant non-performance” by Iran.

-Reporting By Humeyra Pamuk, Arshad Mohammed and David Brunnstrom; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting By Humeyra Pamuk, Arshad Mohammed and David Brunnstrom; Editing by Chizu Nomiyama, Jonathan Oatis and Diane Craft